Moving to Progressive Delivery with Feature Flags

 Pro tip: Document every flag’s purpose in a living document to share with the product team.
 Also, make sure you implement role-based access (RBAC) to only allow the right stakeholders to make changes to the flags.

-4. They complicate the flag’s usage and don’t account for nested dependencies
+4. Complicating the flag’s usage and not accounting for nested dependencies

 You might become so comfortable with feature flags that you start implementing them without realising how they affect the entire live environment.